 2. Failure by the tenant to abide by the terms of the lease agreement.

-Both the tenant and the landlord have a responsibility to abide by certain things after signing the written rental agreement.
+Both the landlord and the tenant have a responsibility to abide by certain things after signing the written rental agreement.
 For the tenant, aside from paying rent, other responsibilities include abiding by the occupancy limit, paying the security deposit, abiding by the pet policy or smoking policy, and caring for the rental unit by not causing damage.

-If the tenant doesn’t resolve the lease violations within the required timelines, landlords can move to court and file for their removal.
-Termination notices need to follow proper protocol.
+If the tenant doesn’t resolve the lease violations within the required timelines, landlords can move to court and proceed with filing for their removal.
+Termination notices and the eviction filing need to follow proper protocol.

 3. Continuing to stay after the lease has expired.

-If tenants remains after the notice period has passed, the landlord can seek legal advice and choose to proceed to court.
+If tenants remains after the landlord is done filing for their legal eviction and the notice period has passed, the landlord can seek legal advice and choose to proceed to court.
 Legal authorities can carry out the eviction against the tenant by forcible entry.

 4. Damage from pets.